sivakusayan/blog/src/posts/2025/8/math-struct-packing.md

 ```

 However, I hope the strange example I gave shows that it isn't immediately obvious that `sizeof`
-will give the same value no matter what memory address we place the structure at.
+will give the same value no matter what memory address we place the structure at, even if we
+restrict placing the structure at memory addresses that result in usable array layouts.

 From this, I claim that `sizeof` is, in reality, a function of two arguments when applied to structures.
 The first argument is the structure in question, and the second argument is the memory address the structure starts at.